Dhawala/navi/readme.md

 ## Installation

 Download or Pull Repository from git to your working directory.
-- install Composer
+1. install Composer
-- install NodeJs
+1. install NodeJs

-run following in command line inside your working directory
+run following in command line inside your working directory.

+To install all the composer dependency's
+> `composer install`

+To install Node Modules.
+After completion you will find Node_modules folder in your folder list
+> `npm install`

+To build Laravel mix Components.
+> `npm run dev`